Low Cost Sensors CalibrationLink

 - Capable of learning temporal dependence

 These needs make machine learning methods great canditates for modeling the data.
 These methods are implemented in the Sensor Analysis Framework, as well as other more traditional linear methods.
-The combination of these algorithms with large amounts of data gathered during the iScape project offers a great opportunity to demonstrate the use of low cost sensors for air quality monitoring.
+The combination of these algorithms with large amounts of data gathered during, for instance, the iScape project, offers a great opportunity to demonstrate the use of low cost sensors for air quality monitoring.

 Smart Citizen KitsLink